openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-Get a pointer to the vertices that the mesh contains.
-Get a pointer to the vertices that the mesh contains.
+Returns a pointer to the vertices that the mesh contains.